 Making a gift of stock securities

-If you would like to make a gift of stocks, bonds, or mutual funds to CAP, Inc. please use the request form below, contact us at (859) 286-3005, or e-mail us at email@example.com.
+If you would like to make a gift of stocks, bonds, or mutual funds, please contact us at (859) 286-3005, or e-mail us at email@example.com.

 Important: In order to receive a tax receipt for gifts of appreciated securities, please notify us of the transaction by calling us at (859) 286-3005 or e-mailing firstname.lastname@example.org.